Project and Filter Pushdown

 where c_id=4;

-The marked place is the filtering operation in the execution plan.
+The marked location is the filter operation in the execution plan.

-If the query condition does not have the sharding key, RemoteScan will send the statement to all sharding nodes, and filter the sharding results according to the query conditions.
+If the query condition does not include a sharding key, RemoteScan will send the statement to all shard nodes and filter the results based on the query condition.

 explain select c_id ,c_middle,c_data from customer1